- How To Stop Your Blog Becoming Boring

 Simple Rules To Help You Write Your Novel Quickly

-Writing a novel can’t always be a super speedy process, and there are certain things that you will need to take your time over.
-However, if you find yourself procrastinating and the whole process becoming painfully slow, it might be helpful to know some tips to ensure you get the first draft of your novel down because if you take too long, you might lose motivation altogether.
+Writing a novel can’t always be a super speedy process.
+Taking your time is the best thing to do in certain circumstances.
+However, there is a difference between being thorough and meticulous, and procrastinating.
+If you start finding the whole novel-writing process is becoming painfully slow, it might be helpful to read these tips!
+Below we outline how to ensure you get the first draft of your novel down - and fast.
+Because if you take too long, you might lose motivation altogether.

 So what can you do to write your novel quickly?